 This isn’t just beneficial to the individual concealed carrier, but to the state, and county in general.
 Cases brought against normal law-abiding citizens who make a harmless mistake are bound to add to an already overburdened court system.
 Plus, the cost to prosecute, and jail a concealed carrier for doing nothing more than carrying a firearm is an astronomical waste of public funds.

 Benefit Number Two – Self-Protection:

 The threat of a violent attack does not end just because a person crosses a particular state’s line.
-National Concealed Carry reciprocity would allow legal and lawful gun owners to carry their firearm from to state to state legally.
-Concealed carriers will no longer have to disarm and make themselves open to violent attack.
+National Concealed Carry reciprocity would allow legal and lawful gun owners to carry their firearms from state to state legally.
+Concealed carriers will no longer have to disarm and make themselves open to violent attacks.

 Benefit Number Three – Freedom in Anti Gun States:

 National Concealed Carry reciprocity will not cause states to change their licensing rules and restrictions.
 It will merely allow a concealed carry license to be valid in every state.
 This allows people in states like California to obtain an out of state permit.

 States like Florida issue nonresident permits that have the same power as a resident permit.
 Without National Concealed carry reciprocity a Florida nonresident permit means nothing to a California citizen.
 Since the permit does not have reciprocity in California.
 A California resident with an out of state permit cannot carry in California.

 With National concealed carry reciprocity, it will still be difficult to obtain a California concealed carry permit.
 However, a California resident can obtain a Florida nonresident permit, and because of National reciprocity, they could then carry in their state legally.

 National Reciprocity could effectively bring the ‘Bear’ portion of keep and bear arms to states that often deny their citizens their rights.

 One Major Caution: